jbibtex/jbibtex/README.md

 org.jbibtex.BibTeXDatabase database = bibtexParser.parse(reader);
 ```

+BibTeX parser provides two parsing modes:
+* `#parse(Reader)`.
+Normal mode.
+The parser stops when an error condition is detected.
+* `#parseFully(Reader)`.
+Error recovery mode.
+The parser skips an erroneous object definition and continues with the next object definition.
+The list of error conditions can be accessed via `#getExceptions()`.

 BibTeX parser performs automatic string constants and crossref fields resolution.
 The default behavior is to prohibit unresolved references by throwing an unchecked exception `org.jbibtex.ObjectResolutionException`.
 The default behavior can be overriden as follows:
 ```java
 org.jbibtex.BibTeXParser bibtexParser = new org.jbibtex.BibTeXParser(){